A Transformer-Based Contrastive Learning Approach for Few-Shot Sign Language Recognition: Proposed Model

-Additionally, in order to remove any bias related to the dynamic aspects of sign such as speed, position and frame rate of cameras, an temporal interpolation is made in the skeleton sequences $X$ to standardize its length.
-The experiments conducted to evaluate this process are detailed in Section \ref{section:results}.
+Additionally, to remove bias related to dynamic aspects of signing, such as speed and camera frame rate, a temporal interpolation standardizes the length of every skeleton sequence to $N$ frames (per-coordinate linear interpolation over a uniform time grid).
+This preprocessing step is applied in all experiments reported in Section~\ref{section:results}.